Gonzales advocates for a child-friendly campus

 Ha strives for an increase in mental health awareness, resources

 Brian Ha aims to increase mental health awareness on campus and increase the number of resources available for all students.

 Ha is a communication studies major and plans on going into Human resources once he transfers.

-Although he has been a student at East Los Angeles College since summer of 2018, he needs 5 more units to transfer.
+Although he has only been a student at East Los Angeles College since summer of 2018, he only needs 5 more units to transfer.

-In his short time at ELAC, Ha has been a part of student government and now holds a position in the Board of directors of the Associated Student Union.
+In his short time at ELAC, he has been a part of student government and now holds a position in the Board of directors of the Associated Student Union.